 The embassy will require an original and photocopied version of your income tax return.
 If you don’t have an ITR for some reason, the embassy will require a letter from you explaining why.

-You need to have at least P100,000 in your account for at least half a year to get a better chance at acquiring a visa.
-The bank balance certificate you will submit will show the average balance for the past 6 months as well as the most recent balance.
+Some banks will show the average balance for the past six months as well as the most recent balance in the bank balance certificate you will submit.
 If reviewers catch a sudden influx of money into your account, your application may be denied.